 According to Article 16, Section 5 of the Arkansas Constitution, both real and personal property is taxable.
 Section 17 of Arkansas Constitution Amendment 59 repealed the original Article 16, Section 5 and substituted the current wording which, in part, says: “all real and tangible personal property subject to taxation shall be taxed according to its value, that value to be ascertained in such manner as the General Assembly shall direct, making the same equal and uniform throughout the State.”
 Amendment 71 of the Arkansas Constitution, adopted at the 1992 general election, delineates what personal property is exempt from ad valorem taxes and what personal property is taxable.

-The county quorum court is required to levy ad valorem tax rates at its regular meeting in November of each year for collection the following year [A.C.A.
+The county quorum court is required to levy ad valorem tax rates at its regular meeting in November or December of each year for collection the following year [A.C.A.
 14-14-904(b)(1)(A)(i)].
+The quorum court must levy not only the county property taxes but municipal taxes and school taxes.
 The Director of the Assessment Coordination Department may authorize an extension of up to 60 days of the date for levy of taxes if there is good cause shown resulting from reappraisal or rollback of taxes.
 The application for extension must be filed by the County Judge and County Clerk.

 The electorate does not have to approve the levy of general and road taxes for the county.
-The county is given the authority to levy up to 5 mills for general (all) purposes in Article 16, Section 9 of the Arkansas Constitution – “No county shall levy a tax to exceed one-half of one per cent (5 mills) for all purposes…..”
+The county is given the authority to levy up to 5 mills for general purposes in Article 16, Section 9 of the Arkansas Constitution – “No county shall levy a tax to exceed one-half of one per cent (5 mills) for all purposes…..”
+[Also see § 26-25-101].
 Amendment 61 to the state constitution says, “County quorum courts may annually levy a county road tax not to exceed three (3) mills on the dollar on all taxable real and personal property within their respective counties.....”
 Amendment 61 repealed Arkansas Constitution, Amendment 3, which also allowed a maximum 3 mill road tax, but under Amendment 3 the tax had to appear on the ballot every general election.
 Every November the quorum court has the authority to levy a county general tax up to 5 mills and a road tax up to 3 mills.

 A county is also authorized to levy a county library tax by Amendment 38 of the Arkansas Constitution (amended by Amendment 72 and incorporated into Amendment 38 by amending Sections 1 and 3 and adding Section 5).
-However, this tax must be voted on by the electors of the county and the tax rate cannot exceed five mills on the dollar for maintenance and operation of the library (Amendment 38, Section 1).
+However, this tax must be voted on by the electors of the county and the tax rate cannot exceed five (5) mills on the dollar for maintenance and operation of the library (Amendment 38, Section 1).
 The maintenance and operation of the library is defined in A.C.A.
 13-2-405(2).
 Once the rate is established by the electorate, the quorum court will levy the established rate each year until there is another election to change the rate.
 Amendment 38, Section 3 of the state constitution requires an election to raise, reduce or abolish the library tax.

 Section 5 of Amendment 38 (added by Amendment 72) provides for an election for a special library tax, in addition to the maintenance and operation tax, to pay bonded indebtedness to finance capital improvements to or construction of a county library or county library service or system.
 Upon retirement of the bonded indebtedness, any surplus tax collections, which may have accumulated, shall be transferred to the general funds of the county, and shall be used for maintenance of the county library.

 Act 1892 of 2005 amended Arkansas Code Annotated § 26-26-310 to provide that 1% of the certified surplus funds in the State Property Tax Relief Fund would be allocated to the County Assessors for the purpose of administering Arkansas Constitution, Amendment 79.
-Amendment 79, of course, is the Real Property Tax Relief amendment – currently allowing up to a $350 homestead credit on an individual’s real estate taxes.
+Amendment 79, of course, is the Real Property Tax Relief amendment – currently allowing up to a $375 homestead credit on an individual’s real estate taxes.

 These funds are sent to the County Treasurer by the State Treasurer for “allocation to the County Assessor”.
 This makes these funds “restricted use” funds.
 In fact, the law goes on to say that “these funds shall be used by the County Assessor for costs of administering Arkansas Constitution, Amendment 79.
-These costs include personnel, equipment, services, and postage used in the administration of Arkansas Constitution, Amendment 79.”
+These costs include, without limitation personnel costs, equipment, services, and postage used in the administration of Arkansas Constitution, Amendment 79.”